Radon: In mines

 Since that time, ventilation and other measures have been used to reduce radon levels in most affected mines that continue to operate.
 In recent years, the average annual exposure of uranium miners has fallen to levels similar to the concentrations inhaled in some homes.
-This has reduced the risk of occupationally-induced cancer from radon, although health issues may persist for those who are currently employed in affected mines and for those who have been employed in them in the past.
+This has reduced the risk of occupationally induced cancer from radon, although health issues may persist for those who are currently employed in affected mines and for those who have been employed in them in the past.
 As the relative risk for miners has decreased, so has the ability to detect excess risks among that population.

 Residues from processing of uranium ore can also be a source of radon.
 Radon resulting from the high radium content in uncovered dumps and tailing ponds can be easily released into the atmosphere and affect people living in the vicinity.
+The release of radon may be mitigated by covering tailings with soil or clay, though other decay products may leach into groundwater supplies.

+Non-uranium mines may pose higher risks of radon exposure, as workers are not continuously monitored for radiation, and regulations specific to uranium mines do not apply.
+A review of radon level measurements across non-uranium mines found the highest concentrations of radon in non-metal mines, such as phosphorus and salt mines.
+However, older or abandoned uranium mines without ventilation may still have extremely high radon levels.

 In addition to lung cancer, researchers have theorized a possible increased risk of leukemia due to radon exposure.
-Empirical support from studies of the general population is inconsistent, and a study of uranium miners found a correlation between radon exposure and chronic lymphocytic leukemia.
+Empirical support from studies of the general population is inconsistent; a study of uranium miners found a correlation between radon exposure and chronic lymphocytic leukemia, and current research supports a link between indoor radon exposure and poor health outcomes (i.e., an increased risk of lung cancer or childhood leukemia).
+Legal actions taken by those involved in nuclear industries, including miners, millers, transporters, nuclear site workers, and their respective unions have resulted in compensation for those affected by radon and radiation exposure under programs such as the compensation scheme for radiation-linked diseases (in the United Kingdom) and the Radiation Exposure Compensation Act (in the United States).

-Miners (as well as milling and ore transportation workers) who worked in the uranium industry in the US between the 1940s and 1971 may be eligible for compensation under the Radiation Exposure Compensation Act (RECA).
-Surviving relatives may also apply in cases where the formerly employed person is deceased.

-Not only uranium mines are affected by elevated levels of radon.
-Coal mines in particular are affected as well since coal may contain more uranium and thorium than commercially operational uranium mines.